eahlb/gym-dashboard/README.md

 `docker run --rm -it -p 8080:3000 -v ${PWD}:/var/www -v ${PWD}/config_local:/var/www/config eahlberg12/gym-dashboard dev`

-can be used to run `nodemon` with the current directory as a mounted volume.
+can be used to run `nodemon` with the current directory and `local_config` as a mounted volume.